 Personal identifiable data (e.g. your name, date of birth, NHS number) will be collected so we can contact you.
-This will be to perform study procedures like asking you to complete questionnaires as well as arranging your 24 hour blood pressure test.
-This data will be stored on a secure encrypted database separate from your data collected for research purposes.
+This will be to perform study procedures like asking you to complete questionnaires and arranging your 24 hour blood pressure test.
+These data will be stored on a secure, encrypted database, separate from your data collected for research purposes.

-Information collected for research purposes (e.g. answers to questionnaires, blood pressure readings, etc.) will only be identified using a unique patient study code.
+Information collected for research purposes (e.g. answers to questionnaires, blood pressure readings) will only be identified using a unique patient study code.
 Data will be stored on University of Oxford or NHS computers accessible only by members of the research team.